rule

 Text 44

-Let us be of worship for the Godhead of You, the cause of the rise, the maintenance and the demise of the Living Being that is the Universe; He who perfectly at peace equipoised is the unique, unequalled Friend, True Self and worshipable Lord of all the worlds and all the souls, the shelter for the completion of a material life.
+Let us be of worship for the Godhead of You, the cause of the rise, the maintenance and the demise of the Living Being that is the Universe; He who perfectly in peace equipoised is the unique, unequalled Friend, True Self and worshipable Lord of all the worlds and all the souls, and the shelter for putting an end to a material life.
+(Vedabase)

 Text 45